sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat.md

 }
 ```

-Learn more
----
+**Learn more**

-To learn more about some of the changes you made in this tutorial, see:
+To learn more about the steps you took in the tutorial, see:

 | Link                      | Notes                                                        |
 | ------------------------- | ------------------------------------------------------------ |